Why We Work in Zambia

 In 2017, with support from Johnson & Johnson, we launched a new countrywide treatment network to build Zambia’s long-term capacity for fistula care.
-We believe this network-of-care model represents the path forward to ending fistula within a generation.
+We believe this network-of-care model represents the path forward to ending—within a generation—the suffering caused by fistula.
 Learn more about

 Since the network’s launch, it has achieved tremendous results:

-- 455 fistula surgeries provided at six hospitals
+- 1,895 fistula surgeries provided at seven hospitals

 - 57 midwives trained on fistula identification and prevention efforts

 - 10,764 outreach visits carried out in 32 districts

 - Over 735,000 people reached through radio programs and advertisements